Display your event PowerPoints, videos, and content in the professional manner they deserve.

 Sight & Sound has a vast in-house rental inventory of laser projectors, screens and TVs available for rent.
 The typical screens we rent range from 6' to 12' x 21.5' and our projectors range from 1500 lumens all the way up to 20,000.
 We also have a wide array of LED TVS available for rent, from 17" all the way up to 80".

 We can provide screens, dress kits, laptops and any other presentation tools you may need to help make your presentation as effective as possible.
 Whether you need front or rear projection, we come ready with 20k, 1080p, and super crisp HD options.
 Thinking outside the box?
 Create an awe-inspiring visual on any object or surface with our projection mapping projectors.

 Projectors are measured in lumens.
 The higher the lumen count, the brighter the projector.

-Screen size plays a role in selecting a projector.
+Screen size also plays a role in selecting a projector.

 The type of content also plays a role

 - Highly detailed content like an HD video will require a bright, high resolution projector to fully display all of the details.